 - In Amman, we suggest Zaman Ya Zaman Boutique hotel.
 The rooms are incredibly small and you’ve to share a bathroom much like a hostel but there was no question over their cleanliness, hospitality, or even the view from the rooms (right opposite the Roman Theatre!)

-- Choosing a place to experience Dead Sea can get quite challenging.
+- Choosing a place to experience the Dead Sea can get quite challenging.
 While most hotels in Amman support you with day trips to Dead Sea resorts, they do not make sense financially unless you’re a solo traveler.
-If you’re two or more, then we advise you splurge and stay in one of the resorts lining the Dead Sea as it is really the only way to experience Dead Sea in all its glory.
+If you’re two or more, then we advise you splurge and stay in one of the resorts lining the Dead Sea as it is really the only way to experience the Dead Sea in all its glory.

-- If you’re extremely under budget, then you have the choice of going to the ‘Amman Beach’ – a public access beach with an entry free below 8$.
+- If you’re extremely under budget, then you have the choice of going to the ‘Amman Beach’ – a public access beach with an entry free below 8 USD.
 However, wearing a bikini or exposing your legs for the matter is a strict no-no. There are no towels, sun beds, or working showers either.
 But, well, if all you care for is floating in the Dead Sea, then go straight ahead!

 - In Petra, we stayed at Petra Nights hotel but we wouldn’t recommend it as it was the farthest away from Petra entry point.
 It also meant we had to walk uphill every time we stepped out for a meal.
-In Lower Wadi Musa (town that surrounds Petra), there are better options like Cleopetra that we recommend.
+In Lower Wadi Musa (town that surrounds Petra), there are better options like Cleopetra Hotel that we recommend.

-http://chandaulisamachar.com/?q=is-it-legal-to-order-viagra-from-canada What is ‘budget’ in Jordan?
+What is ‘budget’ in Jordan?

-A sit-down meal in a restaurant for two: $17-20
+A sit-down meal in a restaurant for two: 17-20 USD

-A street-side filling meal for two: $12
+A street-side filling meal for two: 12 USD

 While Jordanian Dinar remains a very powerful currency, the tourism industry has been shaken up by the adversities prevailing in the region leading to lower prices of accommodation, food among others.
-If there’s a time to visit to Jordan, it is follow site now as it would not just be budget-friendly but it would also do a big favour to many Jordanians whose livelihood has been hit.
+If there’s a time to visit Jordan, it is now as it would not just be budget-friendly but it would also do a big favour to many Jordanians whose livelihood has been hit.